italia/spid-drupal-module/README.md

 # Description

-The SPID authentication module provides ...
+Allows users to authenticate against the Italian SPID system.

+This module is based on the SAML Authentication module and it use a slightly modified version of the [Onelogin PHP-SAML library](https://github.com/onelogin/php-saml) that allows a super easy setup of a SAML Service Provider.

 # Installation

-This module requires the [Onelogin PHP-SAML library](https://github.com/onelogin/php-saml) with a little patch to made it compatibile with SPID requirements.
-To download the library and apply the patch the preferred method is to use Composer.
-In the main composer.json of your project add:
+To download the Onelogin PHP-SAML library library and apply the patch the preferred method is to use Composer.
+In the main composer.json of your website add:

 ```
 "cweagans/composer-patches": "~1.0",